LuisPe/luispi/content/blog/interfaces-correct-use.md

 All good luispi, but what's the mistake?

 >_Go interfaces generally belong to the package that uses values of the interface type,
-> not to the package that implements those values._ :scream_cat: :boom:
+> not to the package that implements those values._ 🫠

 ## Proposal/learning